nunopimpaomartins/nunopimpaomartins.github.io/index.markdown

 layout: home
 ---
-This webpage will serve to detail my current and future projects.
+This webpage will serve to list my projects.
 In addition, will try to add and play with some features to improve my skill as a coder.

 # [Projects](/projects.html)
 Some ongoing and past projects I want to work or have worked in.